CHRONIC PAIN CHAMPIONS

 • Can create dependence on the agent - producing a sense of helplessness and reminding the user of the pain

 Editor’s note: This article was written based on my experience and what I have researched about the topic.
 Everyone is different.
-The decision to use supplements should be a decision between the doctor and the patient.
+The decision to use supplements should be a decision between you and your doctor.

 Unlike prescription or over-the-counter drugs, which must be approved by the Federal Drug Agency (FDA) before they can be marketed, the FDA doesn’t review supplements for safety and effectiveness before they are sold.